prasanvb/Java/Readme/course3.md

 - **Code Reusability:** You can write methods that accept the parent type, but they work with any subclass.
 - **Flexibility:** Easy to extend systems by adding new subclasses without changing existing logic.
 - **Cleaner Code:** You don't need separate methods for each subclass — you rely on the parent type.

+## final and inheritance

+- **final class**: cannot be subclassed.
+A compile-time error occurs if you try to extends a final class.
+- **final method**: cannot be overridden in a subclass.
+- **final variable**: once initialized, it cannot be reassigned (you can set it in the declaration or constructor, but not modify afterward).